lambdaclass/cairo-vm/docs/python_vm/README.md

 *Overall we could say initialize_segments creates the empty memory segments needed for the program itself, its execution, and each builtin.*

-This function sets the `program_base` as the received program base, or creates a new segment for it, and asigns its first address (offset 0).
+This function sets the `program_base` as the received program base, or creates a new segment for it, and assigns its first address (offset 0).
 Creates a new segment for the execution_base and asigns its first address (offset 0).
 Iterates over the builtin runners and calls their `initialize_segments`, this method differs between each subclass of BuiltinRunner and adds memory segments for the builtin.
 SimpleBuiltinRunner just creates a memory segment for itself.